Structure of Special Olympics New Hampshire

 Staff

-SONH uses a four department structure to organize its work.
+Staff SONH uses a three-department structure to organize its work.

-Review our organizational chart and related job responsibilities document for a full picture of the SONH staff.
+Review the attached organizational chart and related job responsibilities document for a full picture of the SONH staff.

 Planning

-In New Hampshire, every three years our Board of Directors develops a Strategic Plan.
+In New Hampshire, every three years our Board of Directors develops a Strategic Plan for New Hampshire.
 The New Hampshire Board of Directors is committed to developing strategic plans that align with the SOI Strategic Plan.
 Regularly, the board will receive updates on progress made on the Strategic Plan.
 Annually, at the board retreat, we will review the prior year’s progress and update the implementation plan for the coming year as needed.

 Relationship with the International Olympic Committee